angular/angular/aio/content/tutorial/first-app/index.md

 ### Your experience

-The lessons in this tutorial assume that you experience with the following:
+The lessons in this tutorial assume that you have experience with the following:

 1. Created an HTML web page by editing the HTML directly.
 1. Programmed web site content in JavaScript.